INFORMSJoC/2022.0048/README.md

 ## Authors

 The original ALNS code is by Stefan Ropke.
-Stefan wrote most of the code contained in directory `src/alns`.
 Alberto Santini then edited Stefan's code and implemented instance decomposition.
 The original paper in which Stefan introduced ALNS is the following: